Approximate Message Passing for Quantum State Tomography: Preliminaries

 The set of all $n$-qubit Pauli strings $\{I, X, Y, Z\}^{\otimes n}$ is denoted by $\mathcal{P}_n$.
 We refer to each tensor factor in a Pauli string $P \in \mathcal{P}_n$ as a letter.
 The $d \times d$ identity map is denoted by $\mathbb{I}_d$ (and therefore $I = \mathbb{I}_2$).

-{\bf Fidelity metrics.} In this paper, we discuss two quality metrics for the QST reconstruction.
+{\bf Reconstruction error metrics.} In this paper, we discuss two quality metrics for the QST reconstruction.
 The first is the normalized mean squared error (NMSE).
 For density matrices $\rho, \varsigma \in \mathcal{S}(\mathcal{H})$, where $\varsigma$ is an estimate for $\rho$, the NMSE is given by

 where $\norm{\rho}_F = \sqrt{\Tr [\rho \rho^\dagger]} = \sqrt{\sum_{k,l}|\rho_{k,l}|^2}$ is the Frobenius norm of $\rho$.

 We also consider the state fidelity $F(\rho, \varsigma)$ given by